-Now more than ever, a shift towards sustainable living is becoming more and more urgent.
+Now, more than ever, a shift towards sustainable living is becoming urgent.

-At Neat Living our sustainable homes have been designed to minimize the impact on our environment and to stand the test of time.
+At Neat Living, we believe homes should be designed to minimise the impact on our environment and to stand the test of time.

 Nine key elements to building a future proof and sustainable home.